jaysoffian/eap_proxy/README.md

 # eap_proxy

-Proxy EAP packets between interfaces on Ubiquiti Networks routers running EdgeOS.
+Proxy EAP packets between interfaces on Ubiquiti Networks EdgeRouter™ products.
+Also works with UniFi® Security Gateway.

 Inspired by 1x_prox as posted here: